EngDann/ToDoApp-Workshop/README.md

 #### For Android (Physical Device)

-1. **Enable Developer Mode and USB Debugging on your Android device:**
+1. **Enable developer mode and USB debugging on your Android device:**

    - Go to `Settings` > `About phone`.
-   - Tap on `Build number` several times until you see a message indicating that you are now a developer.
+   - Tap `Build number` several times until you see a message indicating that you are now a developer.
    - Go back to `Settings` and access `Developer options`.
    - Enable `USB debugging`.

-2. **Connect the device to the computer via a USB cable.**
+2. **Connect the device to your computer with a USB cable.**

-3. **Make sure the device is visible to Android Debug Bridge (ADB):**
+3. **Ensure the device is visible to Android Debug Bridge (ADB):**

    - Run the following command in the terminal to check if the device is listed: